steviemcg/scuguk/src/pages/events/2021/01/london-sagittarius-sitecore-usergroup.md

 templateKey: 'event-page'
 eventId: 167DB672-14F2-4497-A3C4-E77F95876797
 title: London - January 2021
-sup: Join us for London's first Sitecore Technical User Group of the year!
+sup: Join us for the first of 2021s Sitecore Technical User Groups sponsored by Sagittarius!
 We will kick off the new year with a group of fantastic speakers and Sitecore technical goodness to get you ready for the year ahead.
+Please sign in and RSVP at the bottom of this page, so we can send you the meeting details closer to the date.
 date: 2021-01-21 17:00
-dateConfirmed: false
+dateConfirmed: true
-sponsors:
+sponsors: Sagittarius
 venue:
-  name: Online
+  name: Online - meeting details to follow closer to the date via email after signing up.
   address:
   position:
   details: